leonardwalujan/dicoding-id-openmusic-api-nodejs/README.md

 **(NEW)** In v2.0.0 this API implements Authentication and Authorization.
 Features in v2.0.0 includes:

 - User Account
-- Playlist and Playlist Collaboration
+- Playlists and Playlists Collaboration

 Note: The code documentation for this repository is written using Bahasa Indonesia.